Sydney-Informatics-Hub/intro-git/notebooks/03_create.md

 <summary>Solution</summary>

-No. Alice does not need to make the `moons` subdirectory a Git repository because the `planets` repository can track any files, sub-directories, and subdirectory files under the `planets` directory.
-Thus, in order to track all information about moons, Alice only needed to add the `moons` subdirectory to the `planets` directory.
+No. Alice does not need to make the `moons` subdirectory a Git repository because the `mean` repository can track any files, sub-directories, and subdirectory files under the `mean` directory.
+Thus, in order to track all information about moons, Alice only needed to add the `moons` subdirectory to the `mean` directory.

 Additionally, Git repositories can interfere with each other if they are "nested": the outer repository will try to version-control